 Humectants are great for keeping your skin soft, supple, and hydrated.
 Let’s take a look at the types of humectants that are available – those that we commonly see in products.

-What Are Different The Types Of Humectants?
+What Are The Different Types Of Humectants?

 Humectants can be natural as well as synthetic.
 Skin care and hair care products may contain either of them.
 Most manufacturers prefer synthetic humectants over natural humectants as the former are cheaper.
 Though synthetic humectants perform the basic functions of a humectant and retain water, unlike natural humectants, they do not nourish your skin.